ishafayetul/ishafayetul/README.md

 - 🔭 I’m currently working on [Autonomous Mobile Robot](https://github.com/ishafayetul/Autonomous-Guided-Vehicle-Using-ROS1)

-- 👨‍💻 All of my projects are available at [ishafayet.com](https://www.ishafayet.com)
+- 👨‍💻 All of my projects are available at [Check it](https://shafayet.simple.ink/)
 - 📚 My Courses on Arduino : [Robotics: a journey with Arduino](https://aparsclassroom.com/shop/robotics/)
 - 📝 I regularly write articles on [ishafayet.com](https://www.ishafayet.com)